ecnusse/ifse/README.md

   - `README.md`: Guide on how to reproduce our experiment.

-- `Ifse` contains all source code and executable artifacts of our tool, including:
+- `ifse` contains all source code and executable artifacts of our tool, including:

   - `build`: Compiled binary code of IFSE.